yunishi3/3D-FCR-alphaGAN/README.md

 ## Experiments
 Adam optimizer was used for each of the architectures by learning rate 0.0001.
 This network was trained for 75000 iterations except refiner in first, and then refiner was inserted and trained for more 25000 iterations.
-Batch size was 20 for first training for base networks and 8 for second training for refiner.
+Batch size was 20 for first training of the base networks and 8 for second training of the refiner.

 ### Learning curves
 <img src="https://github.com/yunishi3/3D-FCR-alphaGAN/blob/master/Images/LearningCurve_Recons.png" width="200"><img src="https://github.com/yunishi3/3D-FCR-alphaGAN/blob/master/Images/LearningCurve_Gen.png" width="200"><img src="https://github.com/yunishi3/3D-FCR-alphaGAN/blob/master/Images/LearningCurve_Discrim.png" width="200">